 Since personal loans are handled differently from an auto loan, they have a unique set of benefits and disadvantages for you as the buyer.

-- Signature Loan – One of the biggest advantages of getting a personal loan vs a car loan is that there is no collateral involved.
+- Signature Loan – One of the biggest advantages of getting a personal loan versus a car loan is that there may be no collateral involved.
 You agree to the terms of the loan with the bank and the bank accepts your signature.
 The loan is an unsecured loan.
-Your car is not used as collateral, so if you can’t make the payments the car is not taken away from you.
+Your car is not used as collateral, so if you can’t make the payments, the car is not taken away from you.

 - Bank Relationship – You already have a relationship with your bank or credit union.
 That relationship may help you negotiate a better interest rate on the loan.
-It also may serve you well if you must be late on a payment or miss a payment entirely.
-Your car would not be repossessed.
+It also may serve you well if you are late on a payment or miss a payment entirely.

-- Interest Rates – Even though you may have a relationship with the bank, the interest rates, and annual percentage rate may be higher when using a personal loan vs, a car loan since the bank does not require collateral and the loan is unsecured.
+- Interest Rates – Even though you may have a relationship with the bank, the interest rates and annual percentage rate may be higher when using a personal loan versus a car loan since the bank does not require collateral and the loan is unsecured.
 The higher interest rate compensates the bank for the increased risk.

-- Incentives – Incentives that dealers can offer, like rebates and 0% financing, are not available through banks or credit unions.
+- Incentives – Incentives that dealers can offer, like rebates and 0% financing, may not be available through banks or credit unions.